Create a CSV from a mysqldump command

 By default, the MySQL server in the official repository allows files to be written only to the directory /var/lib/mysql-files/

-I've been able to write out SQL up until now.
+I've been able to export SQL queries before.

-I thought the same thing, but it just redirects the results of the mysqldump command to a file, doesn't it?
+I thought the same thing, but that's just redirecting the mysqldump command output to a file, isn't it?

-Mysqldump doesn't write the results to a file.
+The point is, mysqldump doesn't actually write to a file.

 The --tab option causes mysqldump itself to write to the path specified after the "=", so writing to a path other than the one specified in "@@global.secure_file_priv" will result in an error